manage-console/console-manager/README.md

 ## Working with Multiple Files 📁

-Console Log Remover excels at processing multiple files simultaneously, making it perfect for cleaning up entire projects quickly.
+Console Manager excels at processing multiple files simultaneously, making it perfect for cleaning up entire projects quickly.
 Here's how it works:

 ### Example Project Structure